-Several grading systems for histopathological tumour response to neoadjuvant therapy have been applied to treated gastrointestinal carcinomas.
-These include the Mandard, Becker, Japanese Gastric Cancer Association (JGCA) and College of American Pathologists (CAP) / American Joint Committee on Cancer (AJCC) tumour regression grading schemes.
-His based on the fibrosis/tumour ratio (Table 4), the four-tiered Becker system uses the estimated percentage of residual tumour in relation to the (assumed) previous tumour size (Table 5).
-The CAP modified Ryan grading system, which is also referred to by the AJCC Staging System 8th Edition, shown in Table 6.
+Several grading systems for histopathological primary tumour response to neoadjuvant therapy have been applied to treated gastrointestinal carcinomas.
+These include the Mandard, Becker, Japanese Gastric Cancer Association and College of American Pathologists (CAP)4/American Joint Committee on Cancer (AJCC)5 tumour regression grading schemes.
+While the Mandard system is based on the fibrosis/tumour ratio (Table 4), the four-tiered Becker system uses the estimated percentage of residual tumour in relation to the (assumed) pre-therapy tumour size (Table 5).
+The CAP modified Ryan grading system, which is also referred to by the AJCC Staging System 8th edition, is shown in Table 6.